5isherL/InterviewQuestions/LetOneBinReverse/README.md

 ## Require

-There was an char array restore binary numbers.
+There was a char array restore binary numbers.
 You will got a user input number.
 And you need to reverse the the number of bit in the array.